Our Air Operations team surveys the railway by helicopter and unmanned aircraft systems (UAS or drones).

 We employ professionally trained pilots to safely and remotely inspect the railway and its infrastructure using drones.
 It’s a difficult and skilled job which requires patience, specialist training and a qualification to fly approved by the Civil Aviation Authority (CAA).

-It is illegal for members of the public to fly a drone on or near the railway.
+In most cases it is unsafe for members of the public to fly a drone on or near the railway.
 You could be taken to court and face a penalty of up to £2500.
 Network Rail will always report drone infringements to the police

 Make sure you know the law about drones and the railway: